konstantinast/tickets4sale/readme.md

 ``

 This command should install all required project code dependencies and probably inform about the missing PHP extensions.
+If all went well, then this project user/test should see a message in terminal saying:

+``
+[OK] Server listening on http://127.0.0.1:8080
+``

+Which mean, that one can visit the following [link](http://127.0.0.1:8080/inventory/show/) (at the moment **this is the only active webpage on the whole project**) to see inventory list in action.

 # Code Coverage